d3scomp/JDEECo/README.md

 To run cloud demo under the Java PathFinder (only local knowledge repository supported) issue the following ant command: `ant jpf-cloud`.

+## Tutorial
+A jDEECo tutorial featuring a simple convoy example can be found as a separate project at https://github.com/d3scomp/JDEECo-Convoy-Tutorial.

 ## Eclipse integration
 All of the projects in the repository are the Eclipse projects.
 As such they can be easily imported to the Eclipse workspace.